KDE/documentation-docs-kdenlive-org/exporting/render.rst

 This reveals a bug in ver 0.9.4 of **Kdenlive** - the full title is not placed in the metadata - it is truncated at the first space.
-This has been fixed in 0.9.5 of **Kdenlive** as Mantis number `2996 <http://www.kdenlive.org/mantis/view.php?id=2996>`_.
+This has been fixed in 0.9.5 of **Kdenlive** as mentioned in legacy Mantis bug tracker ID 2996.

 Export Audio Checkbox